 You should have an interest in the world around you and the views of different people.
-You should have a willingness to discuss and debate and to think about your own opinions on a range of philosophical, ethical, non-religious and religious arguments, ideas and theories.
+You should have a willingness to discuss and debate and to think about your own opinions on a range of philosophical, ethical and religious topics.